Vaccinate Against Yellow Fever Before Traveling

 How Does Yellow Fever Spread?

-The virus can only be transmitted through the bite of an infected mosquito, therefore it is vital that, in addition to receiving a yellow fever shot, travelers take precautions to protect themselves from mosquito-borne illnesses.
-It cannot be spread from person-to-person.
+The virus can only be transmitted through the bite of an infected mosquito.
+In addition to receiving a yellow fever shot, travelers should take precautions to protect themselves from mosquito-borne illnesses.
+Yellow fever cannot be spread from contact with an infected person.

 Symptoms of Yellow Fever

-The most recognizable symptom of Yellow Fever is a yellowing of the skin and eyes (jaundice), hence the name of the disease.
+The most recognizable symptom of yellow fever is yellowing of the skin and eyes (jaundice).
 Other symptoms may include:

 • High fever